caprazzo/Minima/readme.markdown

 # Minima
 Minima is a to-do list board in the spirit of pivotaltracker and trello.
+Minima is a standalone server that you can run on your host.

 ![screenshot](https://github.com/mcaprari/Minima/raw/master/screenshot-minima-0.5.png "Minima Screenshot")